After School Programs

 Grades 7 to 12

-See Links on the side Bar
+See registration links on the sidebar.

 Seatuck is proud to announce Conservation Adventures, an exciting new after school program for students in grades 7 to 12.
 The program aims to take science education beyond the confines of the classroom and into the real world, fostering exploratory fun and educational growth.